ErKatz/octoprint_multi_printer_instructions/README.md

 ## Adding support for webcams

-here is an example udev rule that pin-points a symlink to a camera, similar to the ACM rule above:
+Here is an example udev rule that pin-points a symlink to a camera, similar to the ACM rule above:

 ```
 KERNEL=="video[0-9]*",  SUBSYSTEM=="video4linux",ATTR{index}=="0", ATTRS{idVendor}=="046d", ATTRS{serial}=="2D540000", SYMLINK="videoMINI2", RUN="/usr/bin/docker restart mini2"
 ```

-In this case it is a Logitech camera (ATTRS{idVendor}=="046d") It is crucial to specify ATTR{index}=="0", because for each plugged camera, two /dev/video devices are created, one is the actual device and the other is a metadata provider.
+In this case it is a Logitech camera (ATTRS{idVendor}=="046d") It is crucial to specify ATTR{index}=="0", because for each camera, 2 /dev/video devices are created, one is the actual device and the other is a metadata provider.

 With that in mind run the follwoing command (simillar to above) for each of the video0/.../videon devices to get the correct idVendor and serial number values.